SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 ### Results
-We have conducted several rounds with different agents trained using various hyperparameter setups, and we've found that among all the parameters, slight changes in the context length led to better performance in this environment.
+We have conducted several rounds with different agents trained using various hyperparameter setups, and we've found that among all the parameters, slightly increasing the context length led to better performance in this environment.
 The results of the three runs for the best agents are shown as follow:

 ![Test Bullet](https://github.com/SwissTonyStark/GameMindsDT/assets/149005566/5c032f11-40fe-466a-9a29-1ce77fabd568)